Skip to content

 for t in tasks:

-result = t.return_value if t.return_value is not None else t.stdout.strip()
+result = t.return_value if t.function else t.stdout

 print(f"{t.uid}: {t.state} -> {result}")